Data analysis

 5. What this means for patients

 Three things are simultaneously true about US fertility care.
 Outcomes are among the world’s best — CDC-reporting US clinics achieve a cycle-weighted under-35 live birth rate of roughly 49% per intended retrieval.
 Pricing is among the most opaque — only 10% of clinics publish a base cycle price.
-Access is among the most inequitable — affordability ranges from ~25% of income in the cheapest mandate state to over 100% in the least affordable no-mandate state.
+Access is among the most inequitable — affordability ranges from ~25% of income in the lower-cost mandate state to over 100% in the least affordable no-mandate state.

 A patient in Massachusetts with a fully-insured large-group plan pays perhaps one-third of the cost a patient in Mississippi faces.
 Two patients of the same age with the same diagnosis and the same income face dramatically different odds of ever starting a family based on geography and their employer’s choice of health plan funding structure.
 This is not a market failure at the clinic level — clinical outcomes and capabilities are broadly comparable across the mandate and non-mandate markets.
 It is a policy choice, reinforced by a federal preemption most patients don’t know exists.